-More than a majority of the current Directors, including each member that serves on any committee of the Board, are "independent" under the rules of the New York Stock Exchange, Inc. ("NYSE").
+More than a majority of the current Directors are "independent" under the rules of the NYSE.
 The Board has affirmatively determined that none of Messrs.
-Cosentino, Jacobi, O'Connor, Rosenthal, Widman, and Whitaker or Ms. Froman, has or had a material relationship with the Company or any affiliate of the Company, either directly or indirectly, as a partner, shareholder or officer of an organization (including a charitable organization) that has a relationship with the Company, and are therefore "independent" for such purposes under the rules of the NYSE, including Rule 303A thereof.
+Cosentino, O'Connor, Rosenthal, Widman, and Whitaker or Ms. Froman or Ms. Halstead, has or had a material relationship with the Company or any affiliate of the Company, either directly or indirectly, as a partner, shareholder or officer of an organization (including a charitable organization) that has a relationship with the Company, and are therefore "independent" for such purposes under the rules of the NYSE, including Rule 303A thereof.

 The Company contracts with the National Rifle Association ("NRA") for some of its promotional and advertising activities.
-Ms. Froman serves on the board of directors of the NRA.
+Ms. From an serves on the Board of Directors of the NRA.

-The independent, non-management members of the Board meet regularly in executive sessions and each such meeting is led by the independent, non-executive Chairman of the Board, or in his absence, the independent, non-management Vice-Chairman and Lead Director.
-C. Michael Jacobi has served as the non-executive Chairman of the Board since April 28, 2010, and John A. Cosentino, Jr. has served as the Vice Chairman since April 28, 2010 and as the Lead Director since April 24, 2007.
+The independent, non-management members of the Board meet regularly in executive sessions and the independent, non-executive Chairman of the Board, or in his absence, the Lead Vice Chairman (the independent, non-management Vice Chairman), leads each such meeting.
+Ronald C. Whitaker has served as the non-executive Chairman of the Board since May 8, 2019, and John A. Cosentino, Jr. served as the sole Vice Chairman from April 28, 2010 through May 9, 2017, and as the sole Lead Vice Chairman since May 9, 2017.